Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Derivation of the Effective Photonic Hamiltonian and Measurement Theory

 In this appendix, we provide the detailed derivation of the effective static Hamiltonian from the time-dependent electro-optic modulation and establish the connection between the steady-state transmission spectrum and the Green's function calculated in the main text.

-\subsection{Rotating Frame Transformation}
+\subsection{Rotating frame transformation}

 Consider a ring resonator supporting a set of frequency modes.
-In the absence of group velocity dispersion (GVD), the eigenfrequencies are equidistant: $\omega_n = \omega_0 + n\Omega_{\text{FSR}}$, where $n$ is the mode index relative to the carrier frequency $\omega_0$, and $\Omega_{\text{FSR}}$ is the free spectral range (FSR).
+In the absence of group velocity dispersion, the eigenfrequencies are equidistant: $\omega_n = \omega_0 + n\Omega_{\text{FSR}}$, where $n$ is the mode index relative to the carrier frequency $\omega_0$, and $\Omega_{\text{FSR}}$ is the FSR.
 The bare Hamiltonian in the laboratory frame is

 where $\omega_{A(B)}$ and $\Omega_{A(B)}$ are the central frequency and FSR of resonator A(B), respectively.
 Electro-optic modulation at frequency $\omega_{\text{mod}}$ modulates the refractive index, introducing coupling between different frequency modes (horizontal coupling).
 The time-dependent modulation Hamiltonian reads